Panthers Hire Peterson, NHL's First Black Assistant GM

 The Panthers said Peterson will take an active role in their foundation’s community programs aimed at making the sport more inclusive in South Florida.

-“I’m very excited for this opportunity with the Panthers and with Bill’s growing front office team,” Peterson said.
-“It’s a special day for myself and my family, and I can’t wait to get to work.”

-Wasserman Hockey executive VP Markus Lehto, who took over many of Zito's clients at Acme World Sports when Zito became assistant GM of the Columbus Blue Jackets, said he wasn't surprised Peterson's skills were coveted by a front office.
+“I have worked with Brett for a number of years, and it’s not surprising that his skills were coveted by a front office,” said Wasserman Hockey executive VP Markus Lehto, who took over many of Zito's clients at Acme World Sports when Zito became assistant GM of the Columbus Blue Jackets.

-“I expect that many of the same qualities that made him a successful agent — his character, his respect within the industry, and his understanding of all levels of the game — will also make him a successful executive,” Lehto said.
+“I expect that many of the same qualities that made him a successful agent — his character, his respect within the industry, and his understanding of all levels of the game — will also make him a successful executive."